Battledrake/SimpleAStar/README.md

 **Graph** - holds all the nodes in a 2D array and has functions to handle them.
 Non-monobehaviour and created/managed by a user class.
 Generic that takes in a type of Node. <br />
 **AStarGrid** - class responsible for creating a pathfinding grid.
 Inspector interaction, creating the graph, and sending/receiving data to the graph.
 Multiple AStarGrid's can be made to have multiple pathfinding graphs in a scene of varying sizes/layouts.<br />
 **Pathfinder** - Singleton responsible for finding paths on a graph.
 FindPath is done with a start position, end position, an AStarGrid, and an out List of Vector3s.<br />
 **GraphView** - responsible for holding a grid of nodeviews and managing their display.
-Currently handled by the AStarGrid.<br />
+Create a graphview using the data of a graph in order to get a visual representation.<br />
 **NodeView** - visual for a graph's node.
 Display a tile, sized to cellsize at a nodes position, and optional a text with the graph position for debugging.<br />
 **StaticFormulas** - Utility class to access heuristic/traversal formulas for pathfinding.<br />
 **DemoController** - Used as a demo of what is needed to do a pathfind.
 Reference to an AStarGrid, a unit or units to respond to the path, start and end positions, and a list of Vector3's to pass to Unit to traverse.
 Also showcases setting blocked/unblocked nodes.<br />